OpenTranslationBible/open-bible/en-GB/45.Romans/md/romans-04.md

 ## Romans 4:22

-This is why “it was credited to him as righteousness.”
+This is the reason “it was credited to him as righteousness.”

 ## Romans 4:23